kamranbadirov/HacktheNorth2020/README.md

 - Flask to tie together frontend and backend

 ## How to use
--Step 1.
+Step 1.
 Create a virtual environment and activate it.
--Step 2.
-Run on terminal: pip install -r requirements.txt -Step 4. visit localhost:/5000
+Step 2.
+Run on terminal: pip install -r requirements.txt Step 4. visit localhost:/5000